TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 <div id="LSTM" style="text-align: center;">
     <img src="LSTM_new2.png" alt="baseline" width="300">
     <p style="font-style: italic; font-size: 0.8em;">Approach 1: Backbone network performance.
-Left plot shows mean reward, which can be used as a relative measure of performance.
-Right plot shows how many sub-tasks the policy completes on average.
+Plot shows how many sub-tasks the policy completes on average.
 We see the performance is significantly worse than that of the baseline model.</p>
 </div>

 The approach fails to learn almost anything, and is significantly worse than the baseline model.